...

 Setenil de las Bodegas

-Setenil de la Bodegas (click here for the article) and Zahara de la Sierra are entirely different from Ronda, yet astounding in their unique ways.
+Setenil de la Bodegas (click here for the article) and Zahara de la Sierra are distinct from Ronda yet remarkable in their own ways.
 They are all relatively close, and the drive is delightful.
 It would take an hour to drive a loop to all three towns.

 When we return to this magnificent region one day, we hope to spend at least three days there to see many more of the White Towns of Andalucia.
 Further south is the Rock of Gibraltar; for the extra adventurous, you can take the ferry to Morocco.